jameslikeslinux/duplog/README.md

         maxmemory <bytes>    # each unique message will consume about 100 bytes; configure based on messaging rate and available memory maxmemory-policy allkeys-lru

+## Benchmarking ##

+To get a rough idea of how Duplog performs, you can pipe generated messages through the system.

+*   On one or more syslog servers (as defined above), run:

+        % java -cp /path/to/duplog.jar edu.umd.it.duplog.benchmark.Producer <token> | java -jar /path/to/duplog.jar inject

+    where `token` is a short string that is the same on each message producer, but different for each run.
+You should see an updating message like:

+        Messages produced: A last second / B per second average

+*   On one or more deduplicating servers (as defined above), run:

+        % java -jar /path/to/duplog.jar extract [-r REDIS_SERVER] syslog_server [syslog_server ...] -o - | java -cp /path/to/duplog.jar edu.umd.it.duplog.benchmark.Consumer

+    You should see an updating message like:

+        Messages consumed: X last second / Y per second average

+You will probably want to kill off the producers after a few seconds to avoid overwhelming the RabbitMQ queues.